evolvedbinary/hsg-project-wiki/Setup.md

     - Click on eXist's dock icon again.
     - A dialog box will open showing eXist's configuration properties.
 Select "Save."
 When prompted to create the data directory or confirm the location of the data directory, select "OK."
     - The eXist splash screen will appear as eXist completes its startup routine.
-    - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit", and right click on eXist's dock icon and select "Quit".
+    - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit."

 1. Start oXygen and paste in the license key provided to you [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist) when prompted.